bheimbu/evolutionary_ecology/README.rst

 Welcome to M.Biodiv.411 Evolutionary Ecology
 ============================================

-This GitHub page includes the link to the documentation on Read the Docs.
+This GitHub page includes the link to the documentation on `Read the Docs <https://about.readthedocs.com/?ref=readthedocs.com>`_.

-Read the course material here:
+See the course material here:

 https://mbiodiv411-evolutionary-ecology.readthedocs.io/en/latest/